 Trinity is a somewhat small city located in the state of North Carolina.
-With a population of 6,669 people and five constituent neighborhoods, Trinity is the 118th largest community in North Carolina.
+With a population of 7,072 people and four constituent neighborhoods, Trinity is the 129th largest community in North Carolina.

 The people who call Trinity home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trinity residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Trinity include German, Irish, Scottish, and Dutch.
+Important ancestries of people in Trinity include German, English, Irish, Polish, and French.

 The most common language spoken in Trinity is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Polish and Spanish.